threefoldtecharchive/rivine-UI/doc/PluginTutorial.md

 wallet balance.
 The first lets the user know they're up to date with the blockchain.
 The second lets the user further know that they're connected with other people on the network.
-Lastly each and every user, whether they host, rent, or mine, will probably have some balance of Siacoin.
+Lastly each and every user, whether they host, rent, or mine, will probably have some balance of Coins.

 We'll add a containing div, let's call it 'capsule' for our header section and div fields for each of these to our index.html, keeping them all the same class